Doing Business in Norway: A Guide by Thomas Reinholdt

 Register a company in Norway

 After the incorporation of the company it needs to be registered in Brønnøysundregistrene.
+A Norwegian company must have a registered address, including postal address, post number, and city, to fulfill the legal requirements for business registration.
+It is important to be aware of the deadlines for registration and reporting when establishing your business.
+The deadlines for submitting required documentation to the authorities must be met to ensure compliance.
 This can be done electronically through their website.
 In Norway you can register a so called NUF “norsk registrert utenlandsk foretak” which is a Norwegian branch of a foreign company.
 Altinn.no has a good article about NUF.

 Employment law

 Norway has laws that protect the employees to a large extent.
-The relevant laws that governs this area is the Working Environment Act, the National Insurance Act, the Act on obligatory occupational pension (OTP Act) and the Annual Holidays Act.
+The relevant laws that governs this area is the Working Environment Act, the National Insurance Act, the Act on obligatory occupational pension (OTP Act) and the Annual Holidays Act, as well as employment law.

 The general rule in Norway is permanent employment.
 In some cases temporary employment can be used or consulting contracts can be used.
 To employ a foreign worker working permit through UDI may be required.
 It is advisable to accertain that working permit is not needed or apply for this.